kylelangille/personal-page-v1/README.md

 # personal-page-v1
-A mock-up of my first personal page
+A mock-up of my first personal page.

 V1 because I would like to re-do this in React.js once I get more comfortable with the framework.